bemasc/capsule-conversion/draft-kb-capsule-conversion.md

 A Convertible Extended CONNECT request is a request that meets these criteria:

 * The method is "CONNECT".
+* The request is known to use the Capsule Protocol, because:
-* A "capsule-protocol" header is present with an item value of "?1" (with or without parameters).
+   - A "capsule-protocol" header is present with an item value of "?1" (with or without parameters), OR
+   - The intermediary knows that this Upgrade Token always uses the Capsule Protocol.
 * The request is otherwise well-formed for use with the Capsule Protocol.

 Upon receiving a Convertible Extended CONNECT Request, an HTTP intermediary MAY convert it into an HTTP/1.1 Upgrade request according to ordinary HTTP version translation, with the following modifications: